- Identifying economic abuse amongst women with disability in Victoria

 - Graduate education

 - Contact us

 The International Network Addressing Filial Violence will bring together international experts to investigate the commission of violence by children against their parents across the life course.
 The Network will underpin groundbreaking, systematic and collaborative research into all forms of child to parent violence: childhood violence against parents, adolescent family violence, parricide at all ages, and elder abuse.

-Several members of the Network will be meeting at the Monash Prato Centre in Italy in September 2018 to discuss their research and explore initial opportunities for collaboration.
+Several members of the Network met at the Monash Prato Centre in Italy in September 2018 to discuss their research and explore initial opportunities for collaboration.